bennymeg/Fabrication-Toolkit/README.md

 _The fields will be queried in the order denoted above._

 ### Offset Component Position
 The position of components in KiCad Footprints does not always match the orientation in the JLC library because KiCad and JLCPB used different variation of the same standard.
-To the exception cases: add an 'JLC Position Offset' field with an x,y position offset in degrees to correct this.
+To the exception cases: add an 'JLC Position Offset' field with an comma seperated x,y position offset to correct it.

 <img src="https://github.com/bennymeg/JLC-Plugin-for-KiCad/blob/master/assets/position.png?raw=true" height=420>